Kohl’s (NYSE:KSS) Updates FY 2022 Earnings Guidance

-Kohl’s (NYSE:KSS – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
-The company provided EPS guidance of $2.80-$3.20 for the period, compared to the consensus EPS estimate of $4.06.
+Kohl’s (NYSE:KSS – Get Rating) updated its FY 2022 earnings guidance on Thursday.
+The company provided earnings per share guidance of $2.80-$3.20 for the period, compared to the consensus earnings per share estimate of $4.06.
 The company issued revenue guidance of $17.36 billion-$17.55 billion, compared to the consensus revenue estimate of $17.50 billion.

-KSS has been the subject of several research reports.
-JPMorgan Chase & Co. reduced their price target on shares of Kohl’s from $61.00 to $50.00 in a research report on Monday, May 16th.
-Credit Suisse Group lowered their price target on shares of Kohl’s to $28.00 in a report on Tuesday, July 5th.
-UBS Group reduced their price objective on Kohl’s from $32.00 to $20.00 in a report on Friday, July 15th.
-Deutsche Bank Aktiengesellschaft decreased their target price on Kohl’s from $37.00 to $36.00 in a research report on Friday, August 19th.
-Finally, StockNews.com downgraded Kohl’s from a buy rating to a hold rating in a research note on Monday, May 23rd.
-Three analysts have rated the stock with a sell rating, nine have assigned a hold rating and five have given a buy rating to the stock.
-According to MarketBeat, the company has a consensus rating of Hold and an average price target of $36.27.
+KSS has been the topic of a number of analyst reports.
+Evercore ISI dropped their price objective on shares of Kohl’s to $32.00 in a research note on Monday, August 22nd.
+StockNews.com cut shares of Kohl’s from a buy rating to a hold rating in a research report on Monday, May 23rd.
+Morgan Stanley cut their price target on Kohl’s from $38.00 to $19.00 and set an underweight rating on the stock in a research note on Tuesday, July 5th.
+OTR Global downgraded Kohl’s to a positive rating in a report on Wednesday, May 11th.
+Finally, Cowen downgraded shares of Kohl’s from an outperform rating to a market perform rating and decreased their price target for the stock from $60.00 to $35.00 in a research report on Thursday, August 4th.
+Three investment analysts have rated the stock with a sell rating, eight have assigned a hold rating and five have given a buy rating to the stock.
+According to MarketBeat, the company currently has an average rating of Hold and an average target price of $36.27.

 Kohl’s Announces Dividend

-The company also recently disclosed a quarterly dividend, which will be paid on Wednesday, September 21st.
-Shareholders of record on Wednesday, September 7th will be given a $0.50 dividend.
-This represents a $2.00 dividend on an annualized basis and a dividend yield of 6.72%.
+The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, September 21st.
+Investors of record on Wednesday, September 7th will be issued a $0.50 dividend.
+This represents a $2.00 annualized dividend and a yield of 7.04%.
 The ex-dividend date of this dividend is Tuesday, September 6th.
-Kohl’s’s payout ratio is 39.45%.
+Kohl’s’s payout ratio is currently 39.45%.

-In other news, Director Jonas Prising acquired 10,000 shares of the firm’s stock in a transaction on Tuesday, August 23rd.
-The shares were purchased at an average price of $29.67 per share, for a total transaction of $296,700.00.
-Following the completion of the transaction, the director now owns 60,647 shares of the company’s stock, valued at $1,799,396.49.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-In related news, Director Jonas Prising purchased 10,000 shares of Kohl’s stock in a transaction that occurred on Tuesday, August 23rd.
-The shares were bought at an average price of $29.67 per share, for a total transaction of $296,700.00.
-Following the completion of the transaction, the director now directly owns 60,647 shares of the company’s stock, valued at $1,799,396.49.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, Director Peter Boneparth purchased 25,000 shares of Kohl’s stock in a transaction that occurred on Friday, August 19th.
-The shares were bought at an average price of $30.01 per share, for a total transaction of $750,250.00.
-Following the transaction, the director now directly owns 70,700 shares of the company’s stock, valued at $2,121,707.
+In other Kohl’s news, Director Peter Boneparth purchased 25,000 shares of the business’s stock in a transaction on Friday, August 19th.
+The stock was bought at an average cost of $30.01 per share, with a total value of $750,250.00.
+Following the acquisition, the director now owns 70,700 shares of the company’s stock, valued at $2,121,707.
+The acquisition was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+In other Kohl’s news, Director Jonas Prising acquired 10,000 shares of Kohl’s stock in a transaction that occurred on Tuesday, August 23rd.
+The stock was acquired at an average price of $29.67 per share, with a total value of $296,700.00.
+Following the purchase, the director now owns 60,647 shares in the company, valued at $1,799,396.49.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, Director Peter Boneparth acquired 25,000 shares of Kohl’s stock in a transaction that occurred on Friday, August 19th.
+The stock was acquired at an average cost of $30.01 per share, with a total value of $750,250.00.
+Following the purchase, the director now owns 70,700 shares in the company, valued at approximately $2,121,707.
 The disclosure for this purchase can be found here.
 Corporate insiders own 0.60% of the company’s stock.

 Institutional Investors Weigh In On Kohl’s

-Several hedge funds have recently bought and sold shares of KSS.
-Captrust Financial Advisors lifted its stake in shares of Kohl’s by 54.4% in the second quarter.
-Captrust Financial Advisors now owns 6,230 shares of the company’s stock worth $222,000 after buying an additional 2,194 shares in the last quarter.
-Eagle Bay Advisors LLC bought a new stake in Kohl’s during the second quarter valued at approximately $26,000.
-Macquarie Group Ltd. increased its stake in shares of Kohl’s by 13.5% in the 2nd quarter.
-Macquarie Group Ltd. now owns 51,341 shares of the company’s stock worth $1,833,000 after purchasing an additional 6,100 shares in the last quarter.
-Atlas Capital Advisors LLC raised its stake in shares of Kohl’s by 60.1% in the second quarter.
-Atlas Capital Advisors LLC now owns 2,878 shares of the company’s stock worth $103,000 after buying an additional 1,080 shares during the period.
-Finally, United Services Automobile Association purchased a new position in Kohl’s during the second quarter valued at approximately $531,000.
-Institutional investors own 92.72% of the company’s stock.
+Several institutional investors and hedge funds have recently modified their holdings of KSS.
+Gabelli Funds LLC acquired a new position in Kohl’s during the 1st quarter worth $1,058,000.
+GABELLI & Co INVESTMENT ADVISERS INC. acquired a new position in Kohl’s during the 1st quarter worth $756,000.
+United Services Automobile Association acquired a new position in Kohl’s during the 2nd quarter worth $531,000.
+Captrust Financial Advisors raised its position in shares of Kohl’s by 72.4% during the second quarter.
+Captrust Financial Advisors now owns 6,958 shares of the company’s stock valued at $248,000 after buying an additional 2,922 shares during the last quarter.
+Finally, Creative Planning raised its position in shares of Kohl’s by 24.0% during the second quarter.
+Creative Planning now owns 6,236 shares of the company’s stock valued at $223,000 after buying an additional 1,207 shares during the last quarter.
+Institutional investors and hedge funds own 91.96% of the company’s stock.

 About Kohl’s